lloydtwum/alx-low_level_programming/0x01-variables_if_else_while/README.md

-this prints the possible combinations of single-digit numbers
+this prints all possible different combinations of two digits